Before you read this, take a moment and think back over the course of your career.

 This leads to another important point: poor management often becomes embedded in an organization.
 Without active efforts at training and development of interpersonal and leadership skills and on-the-job follow-up and reinforcement of good management as part of an ethical and supportive organizational culture, it can be a toxic element that poisons the overall success of the company.

 More to the point?
 Poor leadership hurts people — real people, with families and friends and desires for success, accomplishment, and satisfaction.
-That alone should be enough for any organization to invest in training and development of good leaders.
+That alone should be enough for any organization to invest in the training and development of good leaders.
 It’s the right thing to do.